HTTP-RPC/Kilo/README.md

 ```

 ## BeanAdapter
-The `BeanAdapter` class provides access to Java bean properties via the `Map` interface.
+The `BeanAdapter` class provides access to Java bean properties and record components via the `Map` interface.
 For example:

 ```java
 var course = new Course();